|

 The

-of this era, hits all the right notes.
+game's score hits all the right notes.
 From

 Sunken Ship's hypnotically catchy and upbeat